-You can exempt the payment from withholding if you can reliably associate the payment with a Form W-8BEN containing the TIN of the steamboat, aircraft, or other type) between the United States and Canada or Mexico; or
+You can exempt the payment from withholding if you can reliably associate the payment with a Form W-8BEN containing the TIN of the payee.

 Exception 3.
 Compensation paid to certain residents of Canada or Mexico who enter or leave the United States at frequent intervals is not subject to withholding.
 These aliens must either: